Yes, it means young girls in skimpy bathing suits.

 "If you don't want me to look, then why do you dress that way?" is what I like to say.

-I put drowning just ahead of stubbing your toenail, and just behind getting a bad hair cut.
+I put drowning just ahead of stubbing your toe, but just behind getting a bad hair cut.

 Did you know that drowning is a top-cause of injury related death for people who want to impress the opposite sex by pretending they know how to swim?

-1) During family swim time, assigned a constant, capable adult supervisor.
+10) During family swim time, assign a constant, capable adult supervisor.

 Can't find one?